 How to intelligently adapt an agent's behaviour to populated, dynamic, and often unpredictable environments is a complex but fundamental question in artificial intelligence.

-The world of software systems increasingly consists of autonomous software agents that interact in open, dynamic and unpredictable environments.
+The world of intelligent systems increasingly consists of autonomous agents that interact in open, dynamic and uncertain environments.
 In such environments it is often impossible to anticipate on all interactions beforehand.
-Therefore, intelligent adaptation of behaviour among artificial agents is a key research issue in artificial intelligence and agent technology.
+Therefore, intelligent adaptation of behavior among artificial agents is a key research issue in artificial intelligence and agent technology.